-Let’s start with good things this country has to offer.
+Let’s start with the good things this country has to offer.

 The pros of moving to Costa Rica

 Costa Rica doesn’t have an army and consequently doesn’t need to foot huge military bills.
-It has more than enough money to invest into social development and nature preservation programs.
+It has more than enough money to invest in social development and nature preservation programs.

 As a result, out of all Latin American countries, Costa Rica can boast the best standard of living.